 Predicted specs: Mirrorless design | Class-leading electronic viewfinder | Nikon F-mount

-Everyone got very excited about the when it was announced, but its high price and relatively low pixel count in comparison to the D810 made it more of a luxury item.
-The traditional controls also aren't quite as well executed as on Fuji's , which was released at about the same time.
+Everyone got understandably excited about the DF when it was announced, but its high price and relatively low pixel count compared to the D810 made it more of a luxury item.
+The traditional controls also aren't quite as well implemented as on Fuji's X-T1, which was launched at about the same time.

-It's feasible that the Df II will only correct the handling issues of the Df and have a higher resolution sensor – maybe even using the D5's 20MP sensor.
-However, it's no secret that Nikon has lost some of its market share to Sony and its Alpha 7-series of full-frame retro-styled compact system cameras, and the company needs to have a comeback.
+It's feasible that the Df II will only fix the handling problems of the Df and have a higher resolution sensor – maybe even using the D5's 20MP sensor.
+Still, it's no secret that Nikon has lost some of its market share to Sony and its Alpha 7-series of full-frame retro-styled compact system cameras, and Nikon really needs to get back into competition.

-Rumors have been floating around for a while that Nikon has a full-frame mirrorless model coming soon, and the Df design has the potential to be an ideal starting point – albeit with a few major changes, like the removal of the mirror and the implementation of an electronic viewfinder.
+Rumors have been floating around for a while that Nikon has a full-frame mirrorless camera coming soon, and the Df design has the potential to be an ideal starting point – albeit with a few major changes, like the removal of the mirror and the inclusion of an electronic viewfinder.

-With 2017 being Nikon's centenary year, we could see Nikon releasing the DF II this year.
+With 2017 being Nikon's centenary year, we could still see Nikon launching the DF II before the end of the year.